ssebastianmag/sine-wave-superposition/README.md

 Interference patterns are the result of the superposition of two or more waves.
 These patterns can be either constructive or destructive depending on the phase and amplitude of the interacting waves.
 These patterns can display areas of both constructive and destructive interference, and they are commonly seen in phenomena like double-slit experiments and sound wave interference.

-- Constructive Interference

-Constructive interference occurs when two or more waves meet at a point and their wave crests perfectly coincide.
-This results in a new wave with an amplitude that is the sum of the individual amplitudes.
-If $A_1$ and $A_2$ are the amplitudes of the two interacting waves, the amplitude $A$ of the resulting wave is:

-$$A = A_1 + A_2$$

-- Destructive Interference

-Destructive interference occurs when two or more waves meet at a point and their wave crests perfectly negate each other.
-The wave amplitude at that point becomes zero or is reduced.
-The amplitude $A$ of the resulting wave will be:

-$$A = | A_1 - A_2 |$$

 ---